Thoughts On Forgiveness

 Jesus is for us, not against us

 God's requirement for us to forgive, can sometimes feel like He cares more for the offender than the one who has been hurt.
 But that simply isn't true.
-Psalm 34:18 tells us that He is close to the broken hearted and saves those who are crushed in Spirit.
-God does not show favouritism,
+His Word tells us that He is close to the broken hearted and saves those who are crushed in Spirit.
+God does not show favouritism, He loves all of His creation and calls for unity in the Spirit among believers.

 If the offender is truly repentant and wants to put things right... if we refuse to forgive, we are not only hindering our own healing but theirs too.

 It's about obedience.
 Walking closely with God and having a right heart before Him - God's commands are for our own good.
 He knows the destructive power behind unforgiveness.
 He draws closer to us as we continuously ask Him for help to overcome the many obstacles on the road to forgiving another.
-James 4:8

 It's knowing that God will deal justly with the offender - as we hand over our innate desire to seek revenge.
 God is able to settle accounts more wisely and with greater compassion than us finite human beings, who for the most cannot control our tongues or emotions.
-Romans 12:19

 It's about not wanting to feel bitterness or resentment towards the offender- we are called to love and forgive others.
 This is generally not an easy place to be, to want good things for some one who has hurt us deeply.
 This stage of the journey towards forgiving another can take time.
 Only through prayer and God's grace is it possible.
-John 13:34

 How do we know when the journey